-Setting the right asking price, Kiplinger magazine says, is an important step to moving your house.
+Setting the right asking price is an important step to moving your house.
 This is as much about the current market in your neighborhood as it is about the value of your house.
 Setting a price below that of comparable houses of similar quality is a good method for attracting buyers.

 A real estate agent or a professional appraiser can figure out what the value of your house is in the current market.
 If you're going it alone, look at the price of similar homes in your neighborhood that have sold recently.
 Also, study online listings or real estate ads in the newspapers to help clue you into the current market.